 6. Do you offer live seminars?

 Yes, we offer live web seminars (webinars) through the Internet for certain topics.
 You can attend our webinars from your home or office using a computer, a tablet or a smartphone.

-7. Do you offer a course on Florida Board Laws and Rules?
+7. Do you offer courses on Florida Board Laws and Ethics?

 8. Which states have mandatory Continuing Professional Competency (CPC) requirements?

 Currently, forty-three states require evidence of Continuing Professional Competency (CPC) or Mandatory Continuing Education (MCE) as a condition for renewal of the individual's professional license.
 Most other states are expected to follow suit in the near future.